EstherPlomp/ELIXIR-EXCELERATE-TtT/TtT_session_2.md

 #### Interactive lectures and closed loop learning delivery

 Lectures, as traditionally used in formal learning, are characterised by a unidirectional flow of information, from one instructor to N learners.
 Only in rare occasions is there information going back to the instructor.
 Moreover, the instructor is not necessarily worried about the result, i.e. if the information that is sent is sedimenting or not in the learners' brain.
-So, the instructor can speak for several hours in unidirectional mode.

 In training, we also use lectures to convey information, but we make them short, and, n«more importantly we make them fit in a model of delivery that is called a closed loop.
 The instructor delivers information so that it can be immediately utilised in and exercise or some other form of assessment.
 The learner perceives the effect of the incoming information and his/her ability to use it, and has an opportunity to interact with the instructor, thus "closing the loop".
 The instructor uses this mode to ensure that the new knowledge or skill is well sedimented in the learner's brain, and corrects whatever is needed.